Is the Skills Gap Real?

 Tom Loveless questions whether PIAAC accurately measures the skills that workers will need going forward.
 Cappelli adds that high scores among Asian countries are credited to extensive supplemental classes outside of school.
 This year, The U.S. Department of Commerce released a report showing the significant growth in number of STEM workers relative to non-STEM workers.

-Numerous reports argue that the skill gaps may not be real and provide alternative explanations to the large number of vacancies.
+Numerous reports argue that the skills gaps may not be real and provide alternative explanations to the large number of vacancies.

-Some (Cappelli, CEPR, NYT) question whether employer-led complaints about the skill problem are just self-serving bias, blaming the situation on workforce rather than employer’s practices.
+Some (Cappelli, CEPR, NYT) question whether employer-led complaints about the skills problem are just self-serving bias, blaming the situation on workforce rather than employer’s practices.

 Noam Sheiber writes that a large number of job vacancies may be due to an aging work force (older businesses tend to grow more slowly and are bureaucratic), long-term decline in the proportion of start-ups, employers with better technology and data to screen candidates for drug problems, criminal records, or credit problems.
 Rothstein adds that firms may be choosier among job applicants by raising qualifications and drawing out the hiring process with multiple rounds of interview.
 All of these could delay vacancies to be filled.